sex crime defense.2212130904209

 1. What Happens After Someone Is Accused of Sexual Assault in Georgia?

-Once a person is accused of sexual assault or rape, law enforcement may begin an investigation that could include collecting evidence, interviewing witnesses, and questioning the accused.
-If probable cause exists, the person may be arrested and formally charged.
-The case will then proceed through arraignment, pre-trial motions, and potentially a trial.
-It’s important to note that being charged does not mean the person is guilty.
+Once a person is accused of sexual assault or rape, law enforcement may begin an investigation that includes gathering evidence, interviewing witnesses, reviewing electronic communications, and questioning the accused.
+If investigators believe probable cause exists, an arrest warrant may be issued and formal charges may follow.
+The case can then proceed through arraignment, pre-trial motions, plea negotiations, and potentially a trial.
+Because statements made early in an investigation can significantly impact the outcome of a case, it is important to speak with a sexual assault defense lawyer as soon as possible.
+An experienced sexual assault attorney Marietta residents trust can help protect your rights from the earliest stages of the investigation.

 2. Can a Person Be Held Without Bond on a Sexual Assault Charge in Georgia?